wp-plugins/speed-booster-pack/readme.txt

 * *orange* if there were between 100 and 200 queries
 * *red* if the page required more than 200 queries

+= Other Notes =

-For complete usage instructions visit [Plugin Documentation](http://tiguandesign.com/docs/speed-booster/) Thanks to [Jason Penney](http://jasonpenney.net/) for Google Libraries feature.
+* For complete usage instructions visit [Plugin Documentation](http://tiguandesign.com/docs/speed-booster/)
+* Thanks to [Jason Penney](http://jasonpenney.net/) for Google Libraries feature.

 == Installation ==